Redgram/redgram-for-reddit/README.md

 by using observable sequences.
 It has built-in operators such as aggregators and ways to be implemented synchronously if needed.*

-The use here shall be for *ensuring data from different endpoints are obtained at the same time, and displayed at the same time, while throwing errors if one of the Observables (source of data) fails to operate*.
+The use here shall be for *ensuring data from different endpoints are obtained, and displayed later, at the same time, while throwing errors if one of the Observables (source of data) fails to operate*.
 Fortunately, RxJava works pretty well with
 Retrofit, which is responsible for obtaining/updating data from the API's, and an (Android library)[https://github.com/ReactiveX/RxAndroid] is availble as well to provide a Scheduler to handle UI threads.